|

 another quick look in the mirror

-spewed my guts out for the
+my guts out for the

 tragic young warriors left on the battlefield